-Through special treatments, he has been playing with both hands again in recent seasons and making critically-acclaimed recordings.
-At the Kennedy Center Honors last year, he was recognized as "a consummate musician whose career is a testament to the life-affirming power of art."
+As a recipient of the Kennedy Center Honors in 2007, pianist Leon Fleisher was recognized as a "consummate musician whose career is a testament to the life-affirming power of art."

 The child prodigy began to study the piano at the age of 4 and by the age of 9, the legendary Artur Schnabel invited him to be his student, first in Lake Como, Italy, and then in New York, where Schnabel nurtured and inspired the young Fleisher for the next 10 years as he evolved into one of the great music masters of our time.
 Leon Fleisher made his debut with the New York Philharmonic, conducted by Pierre Monteux, when he was 16 years old.
 Maître Monteux called him "the pianistic find of the century."

 Fleisher went on to international renown, becoming the first American to win the prestigious Queen Elisabeth of Belgium Competition in Brussels in 1952.
 He subsequently enjoyed a prolific recording career, most notably with George Szell and the Cleveland Orchestra, recordings recognized as among the great collaborations in the concerto repertoire.
 In 1965, before a scheduled tour of Russia with the Cleveland Orchestra, Leon Fleisher began to suffer symptoms of a debilitating condition of his right hand, later diagnosed as focal dystonia, a neurological condition that causes the fingers to curl into the palm of the hand.